 Measure around your puppy’s head and then compare this with the measurement for the neck opening of the harness to ensure you get the right size.

-Do that and your French bulldog will wag on his walks right from the word go.
+Do that and your Frenchie will wag on his walks right from the word go.

 Designed to be comfortable all day long, the Ruffwear hiking harness wins our vote as a best dog harness for French bulldog.

 There are several reasons for this, but let’s start with its adjustability.

 A French bulldog cuts a fine figure and is readily identifiable by those big ears and his large head.

 However, that large skull is (in the nicest possible way) out of proportion to his body, which can make fitting a harness tricky.

 With fixed neck harnesses the chances are that when you buy a harness with a neck opening large enough to fit his head through, the fit around the chest may be too big.

 However, this Ruffwear harness has an exceptional number of adjustable fitting points.